louwrentius/lsidrivemap/README.md

 ===========

-Owners of a IBM M1015 / LSI 9220-8i controller can use this utiliy to map controller ports to drives.
+Owners of a IBM M1015 / LSI 9220-8i controller can use this utility to map controller ports to drives.

 I have a 24 bay disk chassis and use it to create a physical map of which